Peng Cheng (serial killer): Fugitive

-Cheng eventually found himself in Otuokeqianqi, where he checked into a local motel under the name "Bai Baoshan", which was coincidentally the name of an unrelated serial killer who would be arrested a year later.
+He eventually found himself in Otuokeqianqi, where he checked into a local motel under the name "Bai Baoshan", which was coincidentally the name of an unrelated serial killer who would be arrested a year later.
 No known connection has been established between the two men, and this is thought to be a coincidence.
-Cheng soon moved to Uxin Banner, where he eventually found a small restaurant operated by Mr. Xu and his son.
+He soon moved to Uxin Banner, where he eventually found a small restaurant operated by Mr. Xu and his son.
 He repeated the previous lie he had told to the farmer, with Mr. Xu allowing him to stay the night, instructing him that he had to leave the day after, as he wanted to visit his family for the Chinese New Year.

-After wandering the bus station, Cheng eventually befriended the watchman, Lao Zhengtou.
-After hearing his made-up story, Lao introduced Cheng to a local witch doctor, who took him in as an apprentice for the next two months.
+After wandering the bus station, he eventually befriended the watchman, Lao Zhengtou.
+After hearing his made-up story, Lao introduced him to a local witch doctor, who took him in as an apprentice for the next two months.
 In addition to assisting the witch doctor, he also worked in the local coal mine and did odd jobs.

 On 10 March, he burgled the local police station in search of a weapon, but only found a pistol magazine and several ID cards.
 After finding a picture that looked similar to him, he burned the remaining ID cards and fled.
 On 19 and 20 March, he broke into two government offices but again found only a few bullets and magazines.
-Eventually, an oilfield excavation team from Ningxia came to Otuokeqianqi to do some excavation work and fearing that they would recognize him, Cheng fled Inner Mongolia for Jingbian County in Shaanxi, on the pretense that he wanted to "drink water and eat food from his hometown."
+Eventually, an oilfield excavation team from Ningxia came to Otuokeqianqi to do some excavation work and fearing that they would recognize him, he fled Inner Mongolia for Jingbian County in Shaanxi, on the pretence that he wanted to "drink water and eat food from his hometown."

-After spending two days in Jingbian County, Cheng returned to Yinchuan by car.
+After spending two days in Jingbian County, he returned to Yinchuan by car.
 Since he could not go back to his house, he thought of returning to the school but abandoned the idea after finding that the heating ditch had been turned off.
 After staying for another two days, he drove to Pingliang, where he checked into a hotel using one of the stolen identities and stayed there for another ten days.
 Eventually, he decided to travel to the Weiyang District in Xi'an, where he attempted to find his nephew, who had recently opened a sand manufacturing factory.